-It’s famous for its weed and local craft beer, but Denver is so much more than that.
+It’s famous for its weed and local craft beer, but there is so much that Denver has to offer.

 Don’t leave without checking Denver’s art and music scene.
-Red Rocks, one of world’s first concert venues, is also a natural landmark, rock formation that provides organic sound system.
+Red Rocks, one of the world’s first concert venues, is a natural rock formation that provides an organic sound system.

 8. Anchorage, Alaska

-This picturesque Alaska town is a dream destination.
+This picturesque Alaska town has one of the best skylines in the country and is a dream destination.

 Many national parks are nearby, so you can easily view one of the 60 glaciers in just a short drive.

-Anchorage, like most of Alaska, is perfect for the nature lover.
-You’ll never run out of things to explore, starting with the six million acre Denali National Park.
+Anchorage, like most of Alaska, is perfect for nature lovers.
+You’ll never run out of things to explore, starting with the six-million-acre Denali National Park.

 If you’re lucky, you’d be able to experience the magical Northern Lights illuminating the sky during your visit.

-I’m always looking for potential destinations to visit, for future long-weekends or just a quick vacation to “getaway from it all to refresh.”
+I’m always looking for potential destinations to visit, for future long weekends or just a quick vacation to get away from it all.